FalseNegativeLab/mlscorecheck/docs/01c_consistency_checking.rst

     >>> scores = {'acc': 0.731, 'sens': 0.341, 'spec': 0.802, 'f1p': 0.406, 'fm': 0.414}

-    >>> result = check_n_datasets_rom_kfold_rom_scores(scores=scores,
+    >>> result = check_n_datasets_som_kfold_som_scores(scores=scores,
                                                         evaluations=evaluations,
                                                         eps=1e-3)
     >>> result['inconsistency']
     # True

-n datasets with k-folds, MoR over datasets and RoM over folds
+n datasets with k-folds, MoS over datasets and SoM over folds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This scenario is about performance scores calculated for each dataset individually by the RoM aggregation in any k-folding strategy, and then the scores are aggregated across the datasets in the MoR manner.
+This scenario is about performance scores calculated for each dataset individually by the SoM aggregation in any k-folding strategy, and then the scores are aggregated across the datasets in the MoS manner.
 Because of the overall averaging, one cannot do inference about the non-linear scores, only the four linear scores are supported (``acc``, ``sens``, ``spec``, ``bacc``), and the scores are checked by linear programming.
 Similarly as before, the specification of a list of evaluations is needed.
 In the following example a consistent scenario is tested, with score bounds also specified on the datasets:

 .. code-block:: Python

-    >>> from mlscorecheck.check import check_n_datasets_mor_kfold_rom_scores
+    >>> from mlscorecheck.check import check_n_datasets_mos_kfold_som_scores

     >>> evaluation0 = {'dataset': {'p': 39, 'n': 822},
                         'folding': {'n_folds': 5, 'n_repeats': 3,